jdgo-mars/ipblckr/readme.md

 By watching changes on `/var/log/auth.log` and probing for new failed login attempts.
 Whenever a threshold `t` is reached for a determined IP it will be blocked using IPTables.

-## Some considerations

-- Using pickleDb because its lightweight and does the job